 Action Voyage – Massive Action Toward Your Dreams

-Before you start with your action voyage, I want you to take a day or two to clear your head.
-Over the past few days, you’ve done a lot of work, especially of introspection and self-reflection.
+Before starting your action voyage, I want you to take a day or two to clear your head.
+Over the past few days, you’ve done a lot of work, especially introspection and self-reflection.
 A cocktail of emotions is bubbling up inside of you.

 There are things you are angry with (about yourself), and there are things you are ecstatic about.
-You have new levels of understanding of your character and your role in the world, but you still have a lot of questions.
+You have new levels of understanding of your character and your role in the world, but you still have many questions.
 Then there’s your vision nicely laid out in front of you, tempting and exciting.
 You want it; you want to get there in a heartbeat.

 When you feel you have reached a good mental and emotional space, get your ticket for the final destination.
 Hop on to the Action Voyage.
 Let’s look at a summary of the steps in this leg of your journey.

 Annual Planning and Review

 As we discussed in the planning phase, the next twelve months of your life represent the horizon for your actions.
 Yes, you have many plans that go well beyond the year, but the action you will focus on is the one planned for the next twelve months.
 When you think of a full year, there’s a cyclical element to it.
 It feels like it has a natural beginning and ending, doesn’t it?

 Even if you don’t start your year on January 1st, which is perfectly fine, you still get a sense of a start and an endpoint to the year.
 Because the year can be split easily into its natural sub-parts, such as quarters, months, and weeks, it makes for a perfect big-picture view.
 There’s enough of a high-level outlook, but there’s also enough urgency to make the next twelve months actionable.